 - Kinfo can NEVER touch your money/assets or make any changes to your account

-- All communication between the app, kinfo, Plaid, Tradeit and the broker uses bank-level 256-bit encryption
+- All communication between the app, kinfo, Plaid, and brokers uses bank-level 256-bit encryption

 - The token used by kinfo can only be used to read data, never make changes or execute trades